Amir Wagih

 Amir Wagih Mohamed (امير وجية, born 21 August 1967) is a professional, top squash coach and former professional squash player.
 He represented Egypt at six World Team Squash Championships from 1989 to 1999.
 During the 1999 Men's World Team Squash Championships Wagih helped Egypt win the title for the first time.

-He's the current head coach of Squash on Fire which is based in Washington, DC.
-He's also the current head coach of Georgetown University men and women squash team.
+He is the current head coach of Squash on Fire which is based in Washington, DC.
+He is also the current head coach of Georgetown University men's and women's squash team.
 He was the former head coach of the Egyptian squash team.
-Amir was also the former coach of the Kuwaiti national squash team from 2002 to 2006.
+Amir was also the coach of the Kuwaiti national squash team from 2002 to 2006.
 Amir was the technical director of A.A.
-Turki Group also known as ATCO international squash academy from 2009 to 2010.
+Turki Group, also known as ATCO international squash academy, from 2009 to 2010.
 Amir had his own private academy in Palm Hills, Egypt from 2010 to 2012 before he moved to the United States.
-He plays with his right hand and plays with Tecnifibre.
-During his tenure Amir has acquired 23 World Titles as a coach including several Egyptian and Arab World Champions.
+He played right-handed and with a Tecnifibre racquet.
+Amir has acquired 23 world titles as a coach, including several Egyptian and Arab World Champions.